 Packing the necessary utensils for cooking, eating, and storing food is your responsibility while camping.
 This is a given when you’re off the beaten path, but keep in mind that most campsites do not offer this service either.

 Utensils are available in glamping kitchens as well.
 Therefore, don’t worry about bringing plates, bowls, cookware, or cutlery with you.
-Everything that you need to properly enjoy a meal will be waiting for on site.
+Everything that you need to properly enjoy a meal will be waiting for you on site.

 Download your FREE PDF camping packing checklist now!
 Make sure you’re prepared during your next adventure!